Run Documentation Flow

 Monitor flow progress

-When you run documentation flow, ONE starts the following jobs for each profiled catalog items, depending on your profiling configuration: Metadata import, Metadata classification, Profiling, Anomaly detection, and DQ Evaluation of catalog item jobs.
+When you run a documentation flow, ONE starts jobs depending on your configuration: Metadata import, Metadata classification, Profiling, Anomaly detection, DQ Evaluation of catalog item, and Sweep scan jobs.

 More information about these jobs can be viewed at any time in the Processing Center.